nicoboyce/nicoboycedotcom/gear.md

 ### Audio recording

 I'm not an expert in microphones but I like the sound of my Audio Technica pair.
 I use an AT4040 and AT2035, one for warmth and one for clarity.
 I've bought and sold a few others but these two tick my boxes basically.
-They connect to a Focusrite Scarlett 18i8 and I use Logic on an M2 Macbook Pro for the most part.
+They connect to a Focusrite Scarlett 18i8 and I use Logic on an M2 Macbook Pro for the most part, sometimes Audacity for demos.

 I play a Novation Mininova for both synthesis and MIDI control.
 Monitoring is done with some AGK K92 cans and mixing is on a Beyerdynamics DT770 250 ohm set.